 In this month’s podcast, we highlight the life and music of American composer Ferde Grofe.
 Many aren’t aware of the enormous contributions Grofe made to classical music (and jazz!) in this country, but you’ll learn all about it here!
 His music was featured in one of the most famous scenes in the beloved film, “A Christmas Story.”

 We’re highlighting Richard Wagner this month since his birthday was last week!
 His life was full of drama and his music was no less interesting.
 This episode is packed with trivia and a look at a very famous piece of music that now permeates popular culture.
 Get ready for some fun!

 In honor of this month’s music, science, and outer space theme, our latest podcast features Gustav Holst and his famous piece, The Planets.
 If you are new to classical music, The Planets is a great place to start!

 In honor of Marches Madness, this month’s podcast is a salute to the illustrious life of John Philip Sousa, “The March King.”
 Lots of trivia, too!
 What is your favorite John Philip Sousa march?
 So many to choose from!

 It has been a long time coming, but we’re pleased to report that Salon97’s podcast is now available on iTunes!
 The series is nearly two years old now and has featured numerous composers and their work, complete with musical excerpts and fun facts.
-Listening recommendations and trivia in under 10 minutes can’t be bad, right?
-Start with our Martin Luther King Jr. episode and take it from there!
-All episodes are also available on Libsyn.
+Listening recommendations and trivia in under 10 minutes can’t be bad, right?… Continue reading The Salon97 Podcast is Now on iTunes!